elsander/elsander.github.io/_posts/2015-08-04-Heuristic-Search-Algorithms.md

 allow recombination, in which multiple parents are combined to form a single child solution.
 Occasionally allowing solutions to recombine can introduce new variability into the population, but it is not appropriate for all problems.
-In the travelling salesman problem, for example, each destination should appear in the solution once.
+In the travelling sales rep problem, for example, each destination should appear in the solution once.
 For instance, if you want the optimal path between locations {A,B,C,D}, it's not obvious how you would combine the path A -> B -> C -> D with